doc22940/DarkDarkGo/mgmt/src/README.md

   They will get 5 chunks every time they ask us.

 ### Index Server
-- If an index chunk is successfully built, insert its chunk id to Index Server relation.
+- If an index chunk is successfully built, distribute its chunk id to Index Server relation.
-- TODO: CHOOSE A DISTRIBUTING ALGORITHM

 ### How to install on Mac:
 - Install [Posgres.app](https://postgresapp.com)